cilium/cilium/Documentation/bpf.rst

     __license:
         .asciz    "GPL"

-Furthermore, more recent llvm versions (>= 4.0) can also store debugging information in dwarf format into the object file.
+Furthermore, more recent LLVM versions (>= 4.0) can also store debugging information in dwarf format into the object file.
 This can be done through the usual workflow by adding ``-g`` for compilation.